clhenrick/clhenrick.io/content/about/accessibility.md

 Known gaps in accessibility in this site which I plan on remediating are as follows:

-- **Site navigation:** Sub navigation items in the main site navigation display immediately on mouse hover without delay and immediately disappear when the mouse cursor moves away.
-No mechanism currently exists to delay the revealing and hiding of sub navigation items.
-I plan on updating the main site navigation to use a more accessible design to reveal and hide sub-navigation items.

 - **Animated GIFs:** GIF, a type of image format that has animation capabilities, may autoplay in some blog posts.
 I plan on replacing these animated GIFs with videos that will not autoplay and may be played and paused.

 - **Poor alternative text on some images:** Some images have missing or sub-par alternative text, particularly in the portfolio project pages and some blog post pages.
 I plan on improving existing sub-par and addressing missing alt text in all images over time.